 If you replied yes to most of these questions, then the answer to whether the Marriott Bonvoy Brilliant is worth it is probably an affirmative.
 That said, if you’re balking at the $450 annual fee, you might want to consider the Marriott Bonvoy Boundless from Chase as an alternative since it only charges a $95 annual fee.

 Like the Brilliant, the Boundless earns six points per dollar on Marriott purchases, but just two points per dollar on everything else.
 So no restaurant or airline bonus categories.
 Like with the Brilliant, Boundless cardholders receive 15 elite night credits per year with the card, which is enough for Silver status, but not Gold (though you can spend your way to Gold with $30,000 in purchases per calendar year).
 It also comes with an annual free night award, but it’s only worth up to 35,000 points, which means its value is more limited than what the Marriott Bonvoy Brilliant offers.

 Despite these relative shortcomings, the Marriott Bonvoy Boundless still has a lot going for it, especially considering its much more affordable annual fee.
 But if you are a Marriott loyalist who stays with the chain a lot, there’s no bettering the Marriott Bonvoy Brilliant thanks to its many, many advantages.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published in February 2021; It was updated in September 2021, and again on November 8, 2021, with current information.
+This article was originally published in 2021; It was updated most recently on July 20, 2022, with current information.